 Welcome to the World of Family History!

 Genealogy is the study of families, tracing their lineages and histories.
-We have gathered together a collection of genealogy resources, the results of decades of dedicated Frisbie-Frisbees hunting for their family branches.
 The Frisbie-Frisbee family is one of the best-documented of any of the early New England families in America — we are your resource for Frisbie, Frisbee genealogy information!

 The following impressive books and newsletters have been published on the lineages of the Frisbie-Frisbee families who descend from Edward of Branford, Connecticut, in the 1600’s.
 They are a wealth of information on thousands of Frisbie-Frisbees across America.